WaiperOK/Cloud_Scaner/README.md

 # CloudScanner

 CloudScanner is a Burp Suite extension designed for identifying vulnerabilities in web applications.
-It includes various scanning modules to detect common security issues like XSS, SQL injection, CRLF injection, and more.
+It includes various scanning modules to detect common security issues like XSS, SQL injection, CRLF injection, PHP injection and more.

 ## Features